bioinf/Sibelia/USAGE.md

 	-s <loose|fine> or --parameters <loose|fine>

+This option is incompatible with "-k", you must specify one of these, not both.
 Approach used in "Sibelia" is parameter dependent.
 To understand the details, please see the next section and [1].
-The "loose" option produces longer blocks and better coverage, while "fine" can capture small-scale rearrangements, for example, inversions of size < 15 000 BP.
+The "loose" option produces longer blocks and better coverage, while "fine" can capture small-scale rearrangements, for example, inversions of size < 15000 BP.

 Using custom parameters set
 ---------------------------